The ISIS Caliphate: A Strategic asset?

-So in the summer of 2012, opposition forces in which Salafi/AQI elements were the ‘major forces’ were seeking to control territory in eastern Syria with the support of the Gulf States, Turkey – and Western countries.
-And the DIA was suggesting that such assistance might take the form of a safe haven, constructed under the rubric of a Libya-style no fly zone!
-And what would these ‘safe havens’ be like?
-Well the DIA offered the following possibility:
+So in the summer of 2012, opposition forces in which Salafi/AQI elements were the “major forces” were seeking to control territory in eastern Syria with the support of the Gulf States, Turkey – and Western countries.
+And the DIA was suggesting that such assistance might take the form of a safe haven, constructed under the rubric of a Libya-style no fly zone.
+What would these ‘safe havens’ be like?
+The DIA offered the following possibility:

 Might the world’s leading democracy have a problem with a ‘Salafist Principality’ for sectarian/strategic reasons?
 Not as far as we can tell from this document, at least in Syria.
 Iraq was another matter, however, because such an enclave so close to the Iraqi border would benefit al-Qaeda:

-The DIA’s assessment was ‘unevaluated intelligence’, so we don’t know how other agencies or the administration itself responded to the information that it provided.
-Nevertheless the published document tells us that some elements in the US government at least:
+The DIA’s assessment was “unevaluated intelligence”, so we don’t know how other agencies or the administration itself responded to the information that it provided.
+Nevertheless the published document tells us that some elements in the US government at least, knew:

 But that would be an uncomfortable and unpleasant conversation to have.
-It would entail asking all kinds of disturbing and questions that governments never like to answer.
-So maybe we shouldn’t be surprised that these revelations have so far passed largely unnoticed and uncommented on.
+So maybe we shouldn’t be surprised that these revelations so far passed largely unnoticed.